eran88/Lunar-Lander-Continuous2/README.md

 Moshe Binieli & Eran Shmuel

 ## How to view the results
-open the relevant notebook in the regular environment or the noisy environment or read the report
+Open the relevant notebook in the regular environment or the noisy environment or read the report

 ## How to run the code
 In order to run the code, you need to follow some simple steps.